ros-navigation/docs.nav2.org/docs/tutorials/docs/navigation2_with_vector_objects.md

 `closed` true-value for the polygon and `fill` for the circle mean that both shapes to be filled the with specified `value`.
 This value is equal to `100` which means “occupied” in OccupancyGrid format.

-#### NOTE
+!!! note

     The frame for vector objects were specified the same as map’s global frame.
 It was chosen for the simplicity to have static objects on map.
 However, it is possible to specify the shape in any frame different from global map’s one.
 For this case, Vector Object server will use dynamic output map processing & publishing, suitable for moving objects.

-#### NOTE
+!!! note

     Each shape is being addressed by UUID, which could be specified manually in a string format.
 In the demonstration, it was skipped to specify UUID of the shapes in the parameters, so Vector Object server will automatically generate a new one for each shape.
 The list of UUID could be obtained later by calling `GetShapes.srv` service.

 Costmap Filters require `CostmapFilterInfo.msg` message to be published along with filter mask (rasterized map with vector shapes).
 Costmap Filter Info message is being published by Costmap Filter Info server, which is also launched by the `vector_object_server.launch.py` script.